Expansion Joints In Buildings – Construction Technology

 Construction Joints

-When it is not possible to cast the whole construction element as a monolithic one, the construction joints are used.
+When it isn’t possible to cast the whole construction element as a monolithic one, the construction joints are used.

 Contraction Joints